LukeGrahamLandry/franca/devlog.md

 - `fn import(Str)` as a more structured replacement for `#include_std`. instead of just pasting the code like a c `#include`, you get a ScopeId value that you can access const fields on like a struct or pass to `#use` to get the old behaviour. needs more refinement on when you have to wait on evaluating a top level `::` expression before i can actually replace the old thing with this.
+- cleaned up Elf/Wasm bits to use import() for namespacing

 ## (Jan 6)